mariusdebeer/Docker/WP-MySQL-PHPMyAdmin/README.md

-<h1>WordPress with MySQL & PHPMyAdmin<h1>
+<h3>WordPress with MySQL & PHPMyAdmin<h3>

-This is to run WordPress with MySQL.
+<p>This is to run WordPress with MySQL.
 For added benefit, I have included PHPMyAdmin if you need to import an existing database.

-!IMPORTANT!
-You need to edit the .env file and create secure passwords for your database & database user before running this in production.
+  <strong>!IMPORTANT!</strong> You need to edit the .env file and create secure passwords for your database & database user before running this in production.</p>